 Streamflow conditions across South Gippsland are illustrated in Figure 4 using two representative streamflow sites on the Tarwin River East Branch at Dumbalk North and on the Tarra River at Fischers.
-This chart compares the recent streamflow observations with their long-term average monthly streamflow characteristics, and demonstrates that flow conditions have been generally near to or above the long-term average at both of these sites for long periods over the last 12 months, including above average streamflows for most of winter/spring in 2022.
+This chart compares the recent streamflow observations with their long-term average monthly streamflow characteristics, and demonstrates that flow conditions have been generally near the long-term average at both of these sites for long periods over the last 12 months, with the exception of lower streamflow during the winter months of 2023 for the Tarra River at Fischers and higher streamflow in the Tarwin River in response to higher rainfall in some months.
 This is broadly consistent with recent rainfall observations.